 - 1/8 teaspoon fine sea salt

-- 1 cup powdered monk fruit sweetener for rolling (plus more if needed) OR powdered coconut sugar (can make your own in a vitamix)
+- 3/4 cup powdered monk fruit sweetener , for rolling (plus more if needed) OR powdered coconut sugar (can make your own in a vitamix)

 Remove cookie dough from fridge.
-Place granulated sweetener in a small bowl and the powdered monk fruit sweetener in a small bowl.
+Place granulated sweetener in a small bowl and the powdered monk fruit sweetener in a separate small bowl.

-- Scoop dough out and shape into 1-inch balls.
+Scoop and shape into 1-inch balls.
 Roll into granulated sweetener then generously into powdered monk fruit sweetener then place on prepared baking sheet.
-Gently flatten each cookie slightly using the back of your hand or the bottom of glass.

-- Allow to sit for about 2-3 minutes until cool enough to handle, then take each dough and roll in powdered sweetener and place on clean baking sheet until all the cookies are done.
+Allow to sit for about 2-3 minutes until cool enough to handle, then take each cookie and roll in powdered sweetener and place on clean baking sheet until all the cookies are done.

 Store cookies in an airtight container once they are nearly cool.
-Repeat process with remaining dough.

 made them for a party and these were amazing!